-Directions to campus should take you to the corner of Benton and Brainard.
-Please use the map below to find performance venues.
-(Printable PDF)
+Directions to campus should take you to the corner of Benton Avenue and Brainard Street.
+Please click on the map below to find performance venues.

-Wentz Concert Hall and Fine Arts Center (#31), 171 E. Chicago Avenue.
-This cultural and architectural jewel features Wentz Concert Hall, a spectacular 605-seat auditorium with world-class acoustics.
+Wentz Concert Hall and Fine Arts Center (#22), 171 E. Chicago Avenue.
+This cultural and architectural jewel features Wentz Concert Hall, a spectacular 617-seat auditorium with world-class acoustics.

-Meiley-Swallow Hall (#14), 31 S. Ellsworth Street.
-Renovated and modernized in 2007, the former Grace Evangelical Church features a 240-seat theatre with a thrust stage for musical and theatre productions.
+Theatre at Meiley-Swallow Hall (#13), 31 S. Ellsworth Street.
+Renovated and modernized in 2007, the former Grace Evangelical Church features a 239-seat theatre with a thrust stage for musical and theatre productions.

-Pfeiffer Hall (#15), 310 E. Benton Avenue.
-Theatrical productions, recitals, choral and instrumental performances are hosted throughout the year at this historic west suburban magnet for the arts.
-Built in 1926, it features a 1,057-seat auditorium with main-floor seating for 588 and balcony seating for 469.
+Pfeiffer Hall (#14), 310 E. Benton Avenue.
+Built in 1926, this historic west suburban magnet for the arts features a 1,057-seat auditorium for theatrical productions, recitals, choral and instrumental performances.

 Smith Hall in Old Main (#10), 30 N. Brainard Street.

-Art galleries include the new Schoenherr Art Gallery in the Wentz Concert Hall and Fine Arts Center (#31); the Gallery at Meiley-Swallow Hall (#14); and the Gallery at Oesterle Library (#6), 320 E. School Street.
+Art galleries include the Schoenherr Gallery in the Wentz Concert Hall and Fine Arts Center (#22); the Meiley-Swallow Hall Gallery (#13); and the Oesterle Library Gallery (#6), 320 E. School Street.